Work-Life Balance as a Business Owner: What Actually Works

 Work and life occupy the same:

-Physical space (home office = home)
+Physical space (home office and home are the same space)

 Time blocks (no true “off” hours)